Suggested links

 Is it bad to take sleep medicine every night?

 Long-term use of sleep medication can lead to addiction.
 Eventually, your body may become so used to having sleeping pills that it may rely on them to fall asleep.
-It is best to only take sleep medication as prescribed by a doctor or on an as-needed basis.
+It is best only to take sleep medication as prescribed by a doctor or as needed.

 Are there natural sleeping pills?